Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 <img width="444" alt="Screen Shot 2022-08-18 at 9 27 30 AM" src="https://user-images.githubusercontent.com/66766688/185410592-5498ce0c-9328-4316-a041-2249bb24ced2.png">

 ## Frontend

 The front-end is written in TypeScript and built with the NextJS framework and React functional components.

 Tailwind CCS was combined with Styled-Components.
 Every React functional component has its own separate styled-component tailwind file.
 This allows extremely fast ui changes without compromising code quality.
 Tailwind was chosen due to its ease of use and its effectiveness in providing a mobile first design that can be easily adjusted for wide screen monitors.

-Authenticated users can upload, store, and manage images using either the front end or back end CMS.
-The SAAS product, Cloudinary, is utilized to provide this functionality.

-Pagination and search functionality was implemented using Strapi's API and filtering fetches.
+React-Toastify is used to display form validation errors.

+In order to display Markdown (markdown content is provided by users using the rich-text editor), Tailwind typography and React Markdown were implemented.

 ## Backend

-The backend is written in JavaScript and built with the Strapi framework.
+The backend is written in JavaScript and built with the open-source Strapi framework.

-Images are hosted on Cloudinary.
-Cloudinary creates multiple images which improves SEO as the application can display smaller or larger images based on the requirement.
-Futhermore, the back end is hosted on Heroku which does not have local file storage, thus, Cloudinary is used for storage.
+The SAAS product Cloudinary was chosen to host image files.
+When an image file is uploaded to Cloudinary, it creates multiple image sizes which help to improve SEO.
+The back end is hosted on Heroku which does not provide local file storage, thus, Cloudinary is used for storage.

-SQLite was used for the development database.

-PostgreSQL was chosen for the production database.
+SQLite was used for the development database and PostgreSQL was chosen for the production database.

 <img width="964" alt="Screen Shot 2022-08-20 at 10 35 22 AM" src="https://user-images.githubusercontent.com/66766688/185748651-d121bb06-9af0-4440-8cf3-79462d69900f.png">